 The LG and Samsung monitors don’t support HDMI too at all.

 The Samsung is the only monitor.
 Out of the bunch that doesn’t use an IPL panel.
-It uses a V, a panel which has a noticeably better contrast ratio.
+It uses a V, a panel that has a noticeably contrast ratio.
 But it does have a downside, which is viewing angles.
 Looking at the Samsung, the sides of the monitors do have slightly washed out colors where the others with IPL panels look great.

 And fortunately, all three IPL monitors have backlight bleed on viewing your black screens.

 The Samsung does have a slight amount, but it’s way less than the other three monitors with IPL displays.
-Luckily, no backlight bleed is noticeable when viewing regular content.
+Luckily, no backlight bleed is noticeable viewing regular content.
 All of the monitors are color accurate in the s RGV color space.

 This is because it’s targeting gamers who want a smoother gaming experience.

 I’ve used each one of these monitors for at least two weeks to get a good feel for them.
-When I started out, I thought the Samsung would be my favorite because I really appreciate good contrast ratios and I thought that the backlight bleed of the other monitors would bug me.
+When I started out, I thought the Samsung would be my favorite because I appreciate good contrast ratios and I thought that the backlight bleed of the other monitors would bug me.

 After two months of testing, I can honestly say that I was wrong.

 The backlight bleed isn’t really an issue.
-Normal usage while the Samsung’s washed out colors on the sides of the monitors do get to meet out of the four monitors.
+Normal usage while the Samsung’s washed-out colors on the sides of the monitors do get to meet out of the four monitors.
 My personal choice is the Dell.
 It’s Iowas flexible and future proof.

 It has a good stand and the menu system is easy to use.
-The Dell display looks great and Dell is known for the great warranty and customer service for their ultra sharp line of monitors.
+The Dell display looks great and Dell is known for the great warranty and customer service for their ultra-sharp line of monitors.
 If your main concern is gaming, the Dell will do a good job.

-So if your choice is based on price, I’ll check out the links in the article description to these monitors where you can guys could get more info and you guys can buy one of these to see what the prices are when you’re watching this article.
+So if your choice is based on price, I’ll check out the links in the article description to these monitors where you can guys could get more info you guys can buy one of these to see what the prices are when you’re watching this article.

 If this article was helpful, please give me a thumbs up.
-If you guys have any questions, please asking the Akama section below.
+If you guys have questions, please asking the Akama section below.
 I’ll do my best to answer those.

-And like usual, if you want to see more article like this one, You guys don’t miss out on future article and reviews.
+And like usual, if you want to see more articles like this one, You guys don’t miss out on future articles and reviews.
 Thank you guys for watching.
-And I will see you in the next one.
+And I will see you at the next one.